 This simple sentence really speaks volumes.
-What is it that makes us turn away from people?
-We pretend we don’t see them.
-Why are we afraid connect to that person?
-Why is it so hard for some of us to make eye contact with anyone?
+What is it that would make someone turn away from a homeless person?
+Have you ever pretended to not see someone?
+Are you afraid connect to that person?
+Why is it so hard for some to make eye contact with anyone?

-I was at a seminar last weekend and one of the things we did was to move around the room and hug.
+I was once at a seminar where one of the group things we did was to move around the room and hug.
 No words were allowed.
 Just a real, heart-felt hug and move on to another person.
 Most of us connected after the hug, looking into the other person’s eyes before moving on to the next person.
-Some of the people had a really hard time with this.
-Their eyes darted around and could not maintain the steady looking into the eyes of the other person.
+Some people had a really hard time with this.
+Their eyes darted around and they could not maintain the steady looking into the eyes of the other person.

 We had both been moved, because we saw and acknowledged that we had both been through hard times and it was ok.
 We were ok, because of the love and kindness of others.

-I think that when you look away, that you are trying to avoid connecting on purpose?
+Do you think that when you look away, that you are trying to avoid connecting on purpose?
 Have you put them into a “this person is not like me” bucket?
-You might mentally label them as “street people”, “homeless”, “bums”, putting them into some “other” category that says “not me”?
+You might mentally label them as “street people”, “homeless”, “bums”, “addicts”, etc. Putting them into some “other” category that says “not me”?
 It might be that you are afraid that you might be in their shoes someday?
 Like it is somehow catching?
-Are we judging them for somehow failing in life?
+Are you judging them for somehow failing in life?

-Brene Brown in her book, “Rising Strong” relates it to not wanting to admit that we need others in our lives.
-That we can’t do it all alone.
-That we are afraid to receive, and so when others are asking for what they need in order to survive, it throws us for a loop.
-Because we don’t want to imagine having to depend on the kindness of others in order to survive.
+Brene Brown in her book, “Rising Strong” relates it to not wanting to admit that you need others in your lives.
+That you can’t do it all alone.
+That you are afraid to receive, and so when others are asking for what they need in order to survive, it throws you for a loop.
+Because you don’t want to imagine having to depend on the kindness of others in order to survive.

 I can identify with the difficulty of having the capacity to receive.
 In some areas of my life, I have no problem.
-We were a hand me down family growing up, so I have no problem with second hand furniture or clothes.
+I grew up as a hand me down family, so I have no problem with second hand furniture or clothes.
 However, if my needs are more personal, then it is another matter.
 Like if I can’t do it all myself, I am somehow a failure.
 I’m supposed to be the strong one, the giver – not the receiver.

-We are not meant to “do it all by ourselves”.
-We are all driven by our need of community.
+You are not meant to “do it all by yourself”.
+You are driven by your need of community.
 The phrase, “it takes a village to raise a child” says it all.
 Open up your capacity to receive.
 Connect to others.
 Really see everyone you meet.
 That connection you make could be just what they need to get through to another day.